Annapurna Base Camp VS Everest Base Camp

 Everest base camp (5,364m)

-Everest base camp trekking is a fabulous journey through the mighty Everest region.
-This popular and world-famous trek Everest base camp applies genuine views of some high mountains of the world.
-The Everest region is the home of the Sherpa people, who are prominent mountain climbers.
+Everest Base Camp Trekking is a fabulous journey through the mighty Everest Region.
+This popular and World-Famous trek to Everest Base Camp offers genuine views of some of the highest mountains in the world.
+The Everest Region is the home of the Sherpa people, prominent mountain climbers.

-Everest base camp trip leads the trail used by legendary Everest summiteers.
-After landing at Lukla airport, you will hike through attractive landscapes passing traditional Sherpa towns, Buddhist monuments, and other natural beauties.
+The Everest Base Camp trip follows the trail used by legendary Everest Summiteers.
+After landing at Lukla airport, you will hike through attractive landscapes, passing traditional Sherpa towns, Buddhist monuments, and other natural beauties.

 Everest Base Camp Highlights

-• Experience an adventure scenic flight and landing at a dangerous mountain airport.
+• Experience an adventurous, scenic flight and landing at a dangerous mountain airport.

 • See the lifestyle and daily activities of the Sherpa people, who are mountain legends.